 By contrast, when the market is stable and risk tolerance increases, safe haven currencies, including the yen, are likely to be sold as the market looks to buy-and-hold currencies with a higher interest rate.

-US and Japanese Bond Prices: How do they affect USD/JPY?
+US and Japanese bond prices: How do they affect USD/JPY?

 The difference between US and Japanese bond prices can sometimes influence the performance of USD/JPY.
-Let’s explain this a bit in details through the lens of interest rates and investor behavior.
-Here's a breakdown of how this works:

 How can BoJ monetary policy affect USD/JPY?